SuperZombi/GICutscenesUI/translations.md

 The translation engine, written by me, allows you to inherit from other languages.

-The engine also ignore comments and non-closed commas (this is forbidden in json by default).
+The engine also ignores comments and non-closed commas (this is forbidden in json by default).

 ## How can I inherit?